Cluster System Requirements

 Make sure that a default ingress controller is set.

 There are many ways to install and configure different ingress controllers.
-A simple example to install and configure NGINX ingress controller using helm:
+The following provides a simple example to install and configure HAProxy ingress controller using helm:

 Fully Qualified Domain Name (FQDN)